 Web analytics: when Google Analytics is not enough

-However, did you know that there are many alternative or complementary software to Google Analytics?
-Today there are many web analytics tools that offer different data and characteristics, and knowing how to combine them and get the best out of each one is key to developing a good strategy to understand what happens on our page and how our users act.
+However, did you know that there is a multitude of alternative or complementary software to Google Analytics?
+Today there are many web analytics tools that offer different data and features, and knowing how to combine them and get the best out of each one is key to developing a good strategy to understand what happens on our webpage and how our users act.

-What is and what is web analytics for?
+What is web analytics and what is it for?

 Web analytics consists of the collection, measurement, evaluation and rational explanation of the data that users generate when visiting and interacting with our website.

 However, despite the avalanche of data provided by the different web analytics tools, we must never lose sight of the fact that the objective is to use these insights to improve our strategic marketing objectives.
-The key is to interpret the data and, based on them, make informed decisions aimed at meeting previously established objectives: increase conversions, optimize our advertising campaigns, identify our potential audience, etc.
+The key is to interpret the data and, based on that, make informed decisions aimed at meeting previously established objectives: increase conversions, optimise our advertising campaigns, identify our potential audience, etc.